-Neatly subverted by Shepherd Book in Firefly.
-He may be Serenity's resident mentor and act as The Conscience for the Caucasian crew members, but he's not the holy man he appears to be — he's the man who killed him.
+- Neatly subverted by Shepherd Book in Firefly.
+He may be Serenity's resident mentor and act as The Conscience for the white crew members, but he's not the holy man he appears to be — he's the man who killed him.

-In the pilot episode of Community Jeff poses a question at a random black cafeteria worker and then apologizes by saying,
+- In the pilot episode Jeff poses a question at a random black cafeteria worker, to her confusion.